dd9jn/rfc4880bis/crypto-refresh.md

 The EAX AEAD Algorithm used in this document is defined in {{EAX}}.

 The EAX algorithm can only use block ciphers with 16-octet blocks.
-The starting initialization vector is 16 octets long.
+The initialization vector is 16 octets long.
 EAX authentication tags are 16 octets long.

-The nonce for EAX mode is computed by treating the starting initialization vector as a 16-octet, big-endian value and exclusive-oring the low eight octets of it with the chunk index.
+The nonce for EAX mode is computed by treating the initialization vector as a 16-octet, big-endian value and exclusive-oring the low eight octets of it with the chunk index.

 ### OCB Mode

 The OCB AEAD Algorithm used in this document is defined in {{RFC7253}}.

 The OCB algorithm can only use block ciphers with 16-octet blocks.
-The starting initialization vector is 15 octets long.
+The initialization vector is 15 octets long.
 OCB authentication tags are 16 octets long.

 The nonce for OCB mode is computed by the exclusive-oring of the initialization vector as a 15-octet, big endian value, against the chunk index.